pedroribeiro89/js-patterns/creational/factory/README.md

-# Creational Patterns
+# Creational Patterns - Factory

-Project with N-tier architecture, dependency injection and factory
+Project that finds a user in a database for practicing N-tier architecture(repository, service), dependency injection(passing instances on the constructor, no 'require' needed) and factory(deals with instance creation)

+- Fake Database: simulates a database
-- Repository: deals with user data on the database, used dependency injection, so no 'require' is needed
+- Repository: deals with user data on the database, dependency injection of the database connection
 - Service: deals with business logic, dependency injection of the repository
 - Factory: create a service instance, and deals with all dependencies instances